anderkve/FYS3150/book/projects/project2.md

 Our example of an eigenvalue problem is a special case of a one-dimensional buckling beam.
 Consider the following situation:

-- A horizontal beam of length $L$.
+- A horizontal beam.
+- $L$ is the horizontal length between the two beam endpoints.
+(So before any buckling, $L$ is also the length of the beam.)
 - We let $u(x)$ be the vertical displacement of the beam at horizontal position $x$, with $x \in [0,L]$.
 - A force $F$ is applied at the endpoint ($x=L$), *directed into the beam*, i.e. towards $x=0$.
 - The beam is fastened with *pin endpoints*, meaning that $u(0)=0$ and $u(L)=0$, but the endpoints are allowed to rotate ($u'(x) \neq 0$).